How do you create a data visualization dashboard for SEO?– SEO Analyst

 At this point, you now have a solid foundation for adding SEO metrics on the dashboard.
 You can add other metrics from Google Search Console.
 You can design the SEO dashboard further by using the navigation on the right.

 Designing a comprehensive dashboard requires dedication and time.
 It requires a deep understanding on how to use Looker Studio.
-You may copy dashboard templates from other websites.
+You may copy ready-made dashboards and templates from other websites.
 You’d see something like this in the end.

 Note: Looker Studio can import other SEO tools through Supermetrics.
 This connector can import data from the following: